 Made possible by a grant from the Mary Black Foundation, the Building a Healthy Boiling Springs Cohort convened a small group of community stakeholders concerned bout the health and quality of life impacts of unbridled growth in the area.
 The group explored how they could help encourage a policy or project in Boiling Springs to support community health and long term prosperity.

 The group underwent training to better understand the connection between the built environment—the buildings, transportation corridors, and physical networks that shape a community—and public health.
 Inspired by the Robert Wood Johnson Foundation’s Culture of Health Change Leaders program, Upstate Forever and the Upstate Family Resource Center partnered to convene this “Building a Healthy Boiling Springs” Cohort.

-In late 2017, the Cohort expanded its outreach and launched its new brand “Heart of Boiling Springs: Building Community, Embracing Health, Leaving Legacy” to engage the community-at-large.
-They are eager to dovetail their efforts with Spartanburg County's Area Performance Planning initiative in 2018.
+In late 2017, the Cohort expanded its outreach and launched its new brand “Heart of Boiling Springs: Building Community, Embracing Health, Leaving Legacy” to engage the community-at-large and dovetail their efforts with Spartanburg County's Area Performance Planning initiative.

-For more information, contact Sherry Barrett at firstname.lastname@example.org.
+For more information, contact Sherry Barrett, Land Policy Manager, at firstname.lastname@example.org.

 Group to look at ways to encourage active living in Boiling Springs, from the Spartanburg Herald-Journal, February 8, 2017

 Striving for a thriving community, from the Spartanburg Herald-Journal, January 15, 2017